ninjasphere/ninjasphere-snappy/docs/TESTING.md

 In summary the functions we will be testing are:

-* Restoring a factory image which contains Ubuntu snappy
+* Flashing a Ninja Sphere with Snappy Ubuntu Core with the Ninja framework
 * Connecting the sphere to a wireless network
 * Pair the sphere to Ninja Blocks cloud service
 * Pair a Zigbee Power Socket